ZhengtongXu/UniT/README.md

 We have released the dataset for representation learning, in-hand 3D pose estimation, and manipulation policy learning at this [link](https://drive.google.com/drive/folders/1CkPqgNFCE6B1mr2pxYdNdSR-xAkSnxQc?usp=sharing).

+The "Chicken Legs Hanging," "Chips Grasping," and "Allen Key Insertion" datasets contain 200, 180, and 170 demonstrations, respectively.
+Specifically, the "Allen Key Insertion" dataset includes 100 demonstrations collected with one type of rack and 70 with another type.

 ## Installation

 For installation, please run